Enservco (NYSEAMERICAN:ENSV) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a report released on Saturday.
-The brokerage set a “sell” rating on the oil and gas producer’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Enservco (NYSEAMERICAN:ENSV – Get Free Report) in a research note issued on Wednesday.
+The firm set a “sell” rating on the oil and gas producer’s stock.

-Enservco (NYSEAMERICAN:ENSV – Free Report) last issued its quarterly earnings results on Monday, May 15th.
-The oil and gas producer reported ($0.07) earnings per share (EPS) for the quarter.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last posted its earnings results on Monday, May 15th.
+The oil and gas producer reported ($0.07) earnings per share for the quarter.
 Enservco had a negative net margin of 25.76% and a negative return on equity of 129.30%.
-The firm had revenue of $8.91 million for the quarter.
+The company had revenue of $8.91 million for the quarter.

 Enservco Corporation, through its subsidiaries, provides well enhancement and fluid management services to the onshore oil and natural gas industry.
 It offers hot oiling and acidizing, frac water heating, pressure testing, acidizing, and water hauling services, as well as well site construction services.